gichukipaul/DVT-Weather/README.md

 ## Features
 - Current Weather: Fetches current weather data based on the user's location.
 - Weather Forecast: Provides a 5-day weather forecast with daily details.
-- Search new locations by Name or select from the Map to get weather forecasts.
+- Search for new locations by name or select them from the map to get weather forecasts.
-- Save Favourites: Tap on the heart-icon to save the location and weather forecast as favourite.
+- Save Favourites: Tap on the heart icon to save the location and weather forecast as favourite.

 ## Usage
 - Launch the app, and it will request the user's location.